ljxw88/deephgcn/README.md

+# DeepHGCN
-## DeepHGCN: Toward Deeper Hyperbolic Graph Convolutional Networks
+This repo is the official implementation of paper DeepHGCN: Toward Deeper Hyperbolic Graph Convolutional Networks.

 ### Directories
 - `deephgcn`: code implementation for the proposed DeepHGCN model.